KonradKurczynski/ValidMLInference/functionality.md

 - **`generated_var`** (`str`, optional)\
 Name of the binary treatment variable.
 If not specified, defaults to the first non-intercept variable.
 - **`homoskedastic`** (`bool`, optional, default: `False`)\
-If True, assumes a common error variance; otherwise, the error variance is allowed to vary with the true latent binary variable.
+If `True`, assumes a common error variance; otherwise, the error variance is allowed to vary with the true latent binary variable.
 - **`distribution`** (`callable`, optional)\
 Custom distribution for error terms.
 Must be a JAX-compatible PDF function with signature (x, loc, scale).
 Defaults to Normal(0,1).
 - **`intercept`** (`bool`, optional, default: `True`)\